super-toq/OLED-Saver/README.md

 ![oledsaver](oledsaver_preview_img1.png?raw=true)

-This app was created at the request of good buddy.
+This app was created at the request of a good buddy.

 ### Installation: